 Therefore, all employees must fully understand the company’s health and safety policy.
 For a company operating globally, this means delivering a health and safety program that’s comprehensive and comprehendible for its entire multilingual workforce.

-Health and safety messaging can be presented is many ways, including:
+You can offer health and safety messaging in many ways, including:

 - Training materials